meganthehorse/CS7810/Deliverables/use-case.md

 3. Why is making a KG interesting (or important) for the use-case?

 #  Competency Questions
-1. What minerals can be found in Apollo Asteroid Belt?
+1. What are the top 5 minerals that can be found in the Apollo Asteroid Belt?
-2. What celestial body will be 0.5 astronomical units away from Earth in the next 24 months?
+2. What are the 10 closest asteroids that will be within 0.5 astronomical units from Earth in the next 24 months?
-3. What are the 5 closest celestial bodies that contain iron?
+3. What are the 5 closest asteroids that contain iron?
-4. What are the 5 celestial bodies within 0.5au of Earth that could result in the most profit?
+4. What are the 3 most potentially profitable asteroids within 0.75au of Earth?
-5. How long will a celestial body be within 0.5au of Earth?
+5. When will 162173 Ryugu enter within 1au of Earth?
-6. When will a celestial body enter within 0.5au of Earth?
+6. How long will 162173 Ryugu be within 1au of Earth?
-7. When will a celestial body exit a 0.5au range from Earth?
+7. When will a 162173 Ryugu exit a 1au range from Earth?
-8. What is the travel time to "the asteroid"?
+8. What is the estimated travel time to 162173 Ryugu?
-9. What celestial body has the highest confidence of an accurate trajectory?
+9. Which 5 asteroids have the highest confidence of an accurate trajectory and are within 2au of Earth?
-10. Based on current trajectory, can we accomplish the mining mission in 6 months?
+10. Based on current trajectory of 162173 Ryugu, can we accomplish the mining mission in 8 months?
-11. How much planning time is available until the celestial body is within 0.5au of Earth?
+11. How much planning time is available until the 162173 Ryugu is within 1au of Earth?
-... etc

 #  Potential Datasets
 1. The Orbital Debris Ontology:  https://rrovetto.github.io/The-Orbital-Debris-Ontology/